Top tips for troubleshooting when your learner is having trouble with their app

 See this article for more detail on how leaderboard scoring works.

-User’s app freezes
+The user’s app freezes

-This might happen if a users’ wifi connection isn’t strong, or they lack memory on their device.
+This might happen if a user’s wifi connection isn’t strong, or they lack memory on their device.
 Try:

 - finding a stronger wifi connection

-- force closing the app and reopening.
+- force closing the app and reopening it.

 The user’s password needs to be reset